tc39/proposal-smart-pipelines/readme.md

 But even with this tradeoff, not too much simplicity should be given up.
-The sacrifice of simplicity for bare style’s alternate mode can be minimized by ensuring that [bare style’s parsing rules][smart body syntax] are very simple.
+The sacrifice of simplicity for bare style’s alternate mode can be minimized by ensuring that [its parsing rules are very simple][smart body syntax].

 ## “Make my code easier to read.”
 The new syntax should increase the human readability and writability of much